UH Hilo MEN OF STRENGTH

 - Where can I get more information about Men of Strength?

-In the Spring of 2010, the University of Hawaii at Hilo established a new organization designed to acknowledge, celebrate, encourage and honor the unique role and responsibility that men have to make a positive difference in their own lives and in the lives of their friends and families.
-MEN OF STRENGTH is based on the educational principles developed by Men Can Stop Rape for their “Strength Campaign” (http://www.mencanstoprape.org/info-url2696/info-url.htm) but is adapted to be culturally relevant to UH Hilo and to Hawai`i Island.
-MEN OF STRENGTH is now recruiting founding members.
+In the Spring of 2010, the University of Hawaiʻi at Hilo established a new organization designed to acknowledge, celebrate, encourage and honor the unique role and responsibility that men have to make a positive difference in their own lives and in the lives of their friends and families.
+Men of Strength is based on the educational principles developed by Men Can Stop Rape for their “Strength Campaign” (http://www.mencanstoprape.org/A-Comprehensive-Approach-The-Strength-Campaign/) but is adapted to be culturally relevant to UH Hilo and to Hawaiʻi Island.
+Men of Strength is now recruiting founding members.
 Here is a chance for you to become a leader for your campus and your community.